gravitational/teleport/docs/4.2/admin-guide.md

     permit_user_env: false

     # Enhanced Session Recording was introduced with Teleport 4.2.
 To enable
-    # enhanced session recording the machine must have Linux Kernel (4.18+)  and BCC tools installed.
+    # enhanced session recording the machine must have Linux kernel (4.18+)  and BCC tools installed.
 For more details
     # see https://gravitational.com/teleport/docs/features/enhanced_session_recording/
     enhanced_recording:
        # Enable or disable enhanced auditing for this node.
 Default value: